m3o/docs/index.markdown

 nav_order: 1
 ---

-# Welcome to M3O
+# Welcome to Micro

-Learn the ins and outs of M3O and become a Micro services ninja!
+Learn the ins and outs of Micro and become a Micro services ninja!
 {: .fs-6 .fw-300 }

-[Micro](https://micro.mu) is an open source framework for cloud native development.
+[Micro](https://micro.mu) is an open source framework for API driven development.

-[M3O](https://m3o.com) is a cloud native platform offering Micro as a Service.
+[Micro Platform](https://m3o.com) is Micro hosted as a service.

 ## Overview